pelahi/VELOCIraptor-STF/doc/usage.rst

     This either identifies major mergers in DM simulations or used to find galaxies when searching for stars.

     ``Halo_core_search = 0/1/2``
         * Integer allows one to explicitly search for large 6D FOF cores that are indicative of a recent major merger.
 Since substructure is defined on the scale of the maximum cell size and major mergers typically result two or more phase-space dense regions that are *larger* than the cell size used in reasonable substructure searches, one can identify them using this search.
 The overall goal is to treat these objects differently than a substructure.
-However, if 2 is set, then smaller core is treated as substruture and all particles within the FOF envelop are assigned to the cores based on their phase-space distance to core particles.
+However, if 2 is set, then smaller core is treated as substructure and all particles within the FOF envelop are assigned to the cores based on their phase-space distance to core particles.
             - **2** search for cores and growth them. **Recommended**.
             - **1**
             - **0** do not search cores.